sebastianspicker/network-lantern/README.md

 network-diagnostics-suite keeps setup, verification, and known limitations in one place.

 ## Status
-Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Lifecycle stage: publication.
+Maintenance guidance now reflects the stable shape.

 ## Usage
 - Merged scattered true guidance into the docs.